SSPIIT/Tri-umph_Myntra_Hackerramp/README.md

     Photos of People Wearing Objects:
         Identify objects worn by individuals in photos, ideal for fashion applications.

-Myntra Search Results + Chatbot Integration 🛍️🤖
+2. Myntra Search Results + Chatbot Integration 🛍️🤖- Siddhi

 Integrates Myntra's search with a chatbot for enhanced user experience: